open-resources/dash_curriculum/_sources/part3/chapter11.md

 [This Dash Docs page has additional `Upload` examples](https://dash.plotly.com/dash-core-components/upload).

-### 11.2.2 Card
+### 11.1.2 Card
-The `Card` component provides a container in which we can place content neatly such as: titles, main body text, images, buttons, and links.
+The `Card` component provides a container in which we can place content neatly such as: titles, main body text, images, graphs, buttons, and links.
 It often leads to a more appealing layout design.
+All you need to do is build the card body inside the `dbc.Card`

 ```python
 from dash import Dash, html